zikyfranky/NFT-subgraph/README.md

 > All ERC721/ERC1155 NFTs in one subgraph

-More about subgraphs and The Graph protocol you can find [here](https://thegraph.com/docs/introduction).
+More about subgraphs and The Graph protocol you can find [here](https://youtu.be/jxhNsSicEzA) and [here](https://thegraph.com/docs/introduction).

 ### Deliverables for the NFT subgraph: